kirankumarkanaje/NYDisasterDashboard/README.md

 - Python 3.7 or above
 - An OpenWeatherMap API Key
-- SendGrid or Mailgun API Key for email alerts
+- SendGrid API Key for email alerts

 ---